Envoy says US, allies preparing for N. Korean nuclear test

 13 of20 Kim Gunn, center, South Korea's new special representative for Korean Peninsula peace and security affairs, his U.S. counterpart Sung Kim, right, and Japanese counterpart Takehiro Funakoshi pose for photographs before their meeting at the Foreign Ministry in Seoul, South Korea Friday, June 3, 2022.
 (Kim Hong-Ji/Pool Photo via AP) Kim Hong-Ji/AP Show More Show Less

-14 of20 Protesters shout slogans as police officers stand guard during a rally outside of Foreign Ministry where a trilateral meeting among the United States, South Korea and Japan is held in Seoul, South Korea, Friday, June 3, 2022.
-Lee Jin-man/AP Show More Show Less 15 of20
+14 of20 Kim Gunn, center, South Korea's new special representative for Korean Peninsula peace and security affairs, his U.S. counterpart Sung Kim, center at right, and Japanese counterpart Takehiro Funakoshi, center at left, attend their meeting at the Foreign Ministry in Seoul, South Korea Friday, June 3, 2022.
+(Kim Hong-Ji/Pool Photo via AP) Kim Hong-Ji/AP Show More Show Less 15 of20

-16 of20 Kim Gunn, center, South Korea's new special representative for Korean Peninsula peace and security affairs, his U.S. counterpart Sung Kim, center at right, and Japanese counterpart Takehiro Funakoshi, center at left, attend their meeting at the Foreign Ministry in Seoul, South Korea Friday, June 3, 2022.
-(Kim Hong-Ji/Pool Photo via AP) Kim Hong-Ji/AP Show More Show Less
+16 of20 Protesters shout slogans as police officers stand guard during a rally outside of Foreign Ministry where a trilateral meeting among the United States, South Korea and Japan is held in Seoul, South Korea, Friday, June 3, 2022.
+Lee Jin-man/AP Show More Show Less

-17 of20 Protesters hold signs as police officers stand guard during a rally outside of Foreign Ministry where a trilateral meeting among the United States, South Korea and Japan is held in Seoul, South Korea, Friday, June 3, 2022.
+17 of20 A protester holds signs during a rally outside of Foreign Ministry where a trilateral meeting among the United States, South Korea and Japan is held in Seoul, South Korea, Friday, June 3, 2022.
 Lee Jin-man/AP Show More Show Less 18 of20

-19 of20 A protester holds signs during a rally outside of Foreign Ministry where a trilateral meeting among the United States, South Korea and Japan is held in Seoul, South Korea, Friday, June 3, 2022.
+19 of20 Protesters hold signs as police officers stand guard during a rally outside of Foreign Ministry where a trilateral meeting among the United States, South Korea and Japan is held in Seoul, South Korea, Friday, June 3, 2022.
 Lee Jin-man/AP Show More Show Less

 20 of20